ibm-cloud-docs/schematics/getting-started-ansible-new.md

 8. Click **Next**.
 9. Click **Check action** to verify your action details.
 The **Jobs** page opens automatically and you can view the results of this check by looking at the logs.
 10. Click **Run action** to stop the virtual server instance.
 You can monitor the progress of this action by reviewing the logs on the **Jobs** page.
-11. Verify that you virtual server instance stopped.
+11. Verify that your virtual server instance stopped.
     1. From the [Virtual server instances for VPC dashboard](https://cloud.ibm.com/vpc-ext/compute/vs){: external}, find your virtual server instance.
     2. Verify that your instance shows a `Stopped` status.
 12. Optional: Repeat the steps in this getting started tutorial and select the **start-vsi-playbook.yaml** Ansible playbook to start your virtual server instance again.

 Congratulations!
-You the built-in Ansible capabilities of {{site.data.keyword.bpshort}} to start and stop a VPC Gen2 virtual server instance.
+You used the built-in Ansible capabilities of {{site.data.keyword.bpshort}} to start and stop a VPC Gen2 virtual server instance.

 ## What's next?
 {: ansible-whats-next}